-Do you have any idea about the content you published on your blog?
-When it comes to blogging, you might find an interesting topic on your choice and share the information matters to you and your readers while being aligned to the objectives of your blog.
+Do you have any idea about how worthy the content you publish on your blog?
+When it comes to blogging, you might find an interesting topic on your choice and share the information matters to your readers while being aligned to the objectives of your blog.
 Simply, with the relevance.
 It could be a niche topic or a broad topic.
-Whatever it is, when it comes to writing you may have to research, read online and offline content and dig more deep into the subject with your experiences before you publish them for public.
-Eventhough you may not expecting any commercial value out of it, the content you publish are really matters to you as you know how much your valuable time and skills were devoted for that informative and interesting article.
-So what if you find someone copying your content and publish them on their Blogger blog without any explicit permission of yours?
+Whatever it is, when it comes to writing you may have to research, read online / offline content and thoroughly study the subject with your experiences before you publish them for public.

 "Do not copy my style!
 The first rule of writing is write about what you know, not what you think you know.
 So, think about what you've done in your life and write about that."